 11) Similar/Lookalike Audience Retargeting

-When you’re creating retargeting audiences from your landing page and site visitors, PPC networks like AdWords and Facebook have ways to create similar audiences that show the same intent and browsing behaviors as your own list.
+When you’re creating retargeting audiences from your landing page and site visitors, PPC networks like Google Ads and Facebook can create similar audiences that show the same intent and browsing behaviors as your own list.

 Through hundreds of different factors, you can target these similar audiences as regular retargeting campaigns, even if those people being targeted have never been on your landing page or site.

 Once you start creating your retargeting list from your own visitors, Google and Facebook will automatically create similar and lookalike audiences for you to take advantage of.